ZhixinWang666/pooling-sqp-slp-dissertation/README.md

   subproblem-solver control experiment.
 This version uses `quadprog` instead of `fmincon` to solve the quadratic subproblems.
 It is not one of the four main implementations compared in the dissertation.

+  ### `Validation/`

+This folder contains the programs used for the implementation validation described in Section 4.5 of the dissertation.

+- `Simpleproblem_Validation/` contains the Exact-Hessian SQP, QN-SQP and diagnostic pure-SLP programs for the small two-variable validation problem.
+- `Bental5_Validation/` contains the programs, model and starting points used to inspect the filter, trust-region and restoration mechanisms on selected Bental5 runs.

+The Bental5 validation uses a diagnostic q-formulation model rather than the flow--concentration formulation used for Bental5 in the main numerical experiments.
+This does not affect the validation because its purpose is to inspect the operation of the algorithmic components, not to compare numerical performance on the final benchmark formulation.

+### `Diagnostics/`

+This folder contains the three diagnostic scripts used in the subproblem-solver investigation reported in Section 6.2.
+The scripts compare the first QP solutions, multiplier information and subsequent outer iteration paths of the `fmincon` and `quadprog` QN-SQP versions.
+The Foulds3 model and saved starting points required by these scripts are included in the same folder.